 Traumatic Brain Injury

-(1) Early Intervention (birth through two in accordance with OAR 581-015-2700(10)): "Traumatic Brain Injury" means an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both.
+(1) Definition of Traumatic Brain Injury: For Early Intervention, Early Childhood and School Age Special Education, "Traumatic Brain Injury" means an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both.
 Traumatic brain injury applies to open or closed head injuries resulting in impairments in one or more areas, such as cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual, and motor abilities; psychosocial behavior; physical functions; information processing; and speech currently affecting or has the potential to significantly affect an infant or toddler’s developmental progress.
-The infant or toddler’s disability does not need to be presently affecting their development for the infant or toddler to be eligible for Early Intervention services.
-Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma.For Early Intervention: The infant or toddler’s disability does not need to be presently affecting their development for the infant or toddler to be eligible for Early Intervention services.
+Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma.
+Students with brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma, are not eligible under the category of traumatic brain injury but may be eligible under a different category.

+(a) For Early Intervention: The infant or toddler’s disability does not need to be presently affecting their development for the infant or toddler to be eligible for Early Intervention services.

-For Early Childhood and School Age: The acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child's developmental progress (age 3 through 5) or educational performance (age 5 through 21).
+(b) For Early Childhood and School Age: The acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child's developmental progress (age 3 through 5) or educational performance (age 5 through 21).

-(2) Early Intervention: If an infant or toddler is suspected of having a traumatic brain injury, a comprehensive evaluation must be conducted, including the following:
+(2) Comprehensive Evaluation: If a child is suspected of having a traumatic brain injury, a comprehensive evaluation must be conducted, including the following:

-(a) A medical examination or, with documentation of sufficient efforts by the Local Education Agency to obtain appropriate medical information through a medical examination and evidence that such information cannot be obtained, guided credible history interview process indicating that an event may have resulted in a traumatic brain injury as defined in subsections (1) and (3);
+(a) Documentation of a medical examination as defined in OAR 581-015-2000 or, with documentation of sufficient efforts by the Local Education Agency to obtain appropriate medical information through a medical examination and evidence that such information cannot be obtained, guided credible history interview process indicating that an event may have resulted in a traumatic brain injury;

-(A) A medical examination must be conducted by:

-(i) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

-(ii) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state;

-(iii) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority in another state; or

-(iv) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state.

 (B) The guided credible history interview process is an interview facilitated by an individual familiar with the symptoms of a traumatic brain injury to thoroughly explore a family’s report of a possible traumatic brain injury.
 The guided credible history interview process must:

 (i) Document one or more traumatic brain injuries,